jenkidev/Milestone-Project-3/README.md

 ### Site Layout

 The Site will have four main pages and these will be the news page, fixtures page, players page and contact page.
 These pages will be accessed via a nav bar at the top of the page.
-There will be two other sub pages a registration page and a sign in page and one more link in the nav bar where users can sign out.
+There will be two other sub pages; a registration page and a sign in page and one more link in the nav bar where users can sign out.

+The design of the site will be achieved using the materialize framework.

 #### News Page-